locationtech/spatial4j/README.md

 ## Dependencies

 Spatial4j runs on Java -- version 1.7 or better.
 Otherwise, all dependencies listed in the maven [pom.xml](pom.xml) are either marked optional or for testing.
 The optional dependencies are:
-* [JTS](https://sourceforge.net/projects/jts-topo-suite/):  You need JTS if you use polygons, or obviously if you use any of the classes prefixed with "Jts".
+* [JTS](https://github.com/locationtech/jts):  You need JTS if you use polygons, or obviously if you use any of the classes prefixed with "Jts".
 * [Noggit](https://github.com/yonik/noggit): The Noggit JSON parsing library is only needed for GeoJSON parsing (not required for writing).
+* [Jackson-databind](https://github.com/FasterXML/jackson-databind): If you wish to use Spatial4j's Jackson-databind feature to read/write shapes.

 ## Why not use JTS?
 Why should you use Spatial4j?